 Valuation of deferred income taxes: We account for income taxes in accordance with SFAS No. 109, "Accounting for Income Taxes," which requires the use of the liability method of accounting for deferred income taxes.
 Under this method, deferred income taxes are recorded to reflect the tax consequences on future years of temporary differences between the tax bases of assets and liabilities and their financial reporting amounts at each period end.
 If it is more likely than not that some portion or all of a deferred tax asset will not be realized, a valuation allowance is recognized.
-We have established a 100% valuation allowance against our current and deferred tax assets of \$12.3 million and \$39.2 million, respectively, at December 31, 2000 and 2001, due to the uncertainty surrounding the realization of such assets due to various factors, including the risk that we do not attain profitability, the benefits of applying future deductions will not be realized.
+We have established a 100% valuation allowance against our current and deferred tax assets of \$12.3 million and \$39.2 million, respectively, at December 31, 2001, due to the uncertainty surrounding the realization of such assets due to various factors, including the risk that we do not attain profitability, the benefits of applying future deductions will not be realized.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-The likelihood of a material change in our expected realization of these assets depends on future taxable income, our ability to deduct tax loss carryforwards against future taxable income, the effectiveness of our tax planning and strategies among the various tax jurisdictions in which we operate, changes in the deductibility of interest paid on our convertible subordinated debt and any significant changes in the tax treatment received on our business combinations.
+The likelihood of a material change in our expected realization of these assets depends on future taxable income, our ability to deduct tax loss carryforwards against future taxable income, the effectiveness of our tax planning and strategies among the various tax jurisdictions in which we operate and changes in the deductibility of interest paid on our convertible subordinated debt.